MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 When you provision a connection on the PowerApps site, unlike other connection services, you aren’t asked to select a specific instance of your target system.
 The connections on the PowerApps site just pair your Active Directory credentials with a target system.
 Later, when you specify a connection in a project, you will select from your set of accessible data set instances.

+Any connection you create on an environment where you have administration privileges will show up in the Data integrator.
+One common environment where people often create connections but do not have administrative rights is "Microsoft (default)".
+If you create a connection in this environment it will not appear as a connection you can use for Data integration projects.

 ## Data Integration

 The Data Integration feature is currently available as a tab in the PowerApps Admin Center.
 It is also available in the **Business platform admin center ("businessplatform.microsoft.com")